We’ve talked about all the most important content creation and marketing statistics for growing brand awareness in the recent past.

 As you move through the checklist, each section is simple and to the point.
 It may be basic in form, but it’s more than enough to keep you on the straight and narrow.

-If you want to be among the 42% of B2B marketers who say they’re effective at content marketing, it would be in your best interest to learn as much as possible from each one of these guides.
+If you want to be among the B2B marketers who say they’re effective at content marketing, it would be in your best interest to learn as much as possible from each one of these guides.

 There is more to content marketing than meets the eye.
 If you want to generate more traffic, more leads and more revenue, it’s not a question of how to do so.
-Content marketing will put you in position for success.
+Content marketing will put you in a position for success.
 There are all different types of content out there; from blog posts to social network content and more – the trick is learning how to utilize this.